riverhuang1107/everai_documentation/README_en.md

 Run generative AI models, large-scale batch jobs, job queues, and much more.

+The EverAI CLI is a command-line interface for EverAI.
+It manages your resource including apps, secrets, volumes according to CLI interface.

 The EverAI Python library provides convenient, on-demand access to serverless cloud compute from Python scripts on your local computer.

 ## Features